 Once the paint was dry he applied the Clear Soft Wax with a lint free cloth, although you can use a brush.
 He applied the wax in small areas making sure to work the wax into the paint until the whole bench was completely covered.
 The purpose of the wax is to preserve and protect the paint.
 The wax was dry to the touch shortly after it was applied.
 Once the whole thing was waxed he took a piece of 120 grit sand paper and lightly distressed the edges and random spots on the surface of the bench.

-To finish it all off he added some brass corner hardware from Home Depot.
-For about $5, these little corners add so much pizzaz and really kicked this project up a few notches.
+To finish it all off he added some brass corner hardware.
+These little brass corners add so much pizzaz and really kicked this project up a few notches.
 I find it really plays off the decorative knob on the door.

 PS: I’ll be sharing this post on these amazing blogs =)